The 13 Most Common Nutrient Deficiencies (and How to Fix Them)

 #4: Choline

 Despite being involved in brain development, neurotransmitter production, and fat metabolism, over 90% of Americans don’t get enough choline.
-That’s concerning, as a deficiency increases your risk of memory issues and fatty liver disease.
+That’s concerning, as a deficiency increases your risk of memory issues and fatty liver.

 Fortunately, it’s easy to get choline from egg yolks, liver, wheat germ, cruciferous veggies like broccoli, and supplements that provide around 500mg per day.
 If you struggle with brain fog, low energy, or other signs of choline deficiency, bump up your intake.